-Sentinel lymph node biopsy is a test to determine whether microscopic amounts of melanoma (less than would show up on any X-ray or scan) might have spread to the lymph nodes.
-It's usually carried out by a specialist plastic surgeon, while you're under general anaesthetic.
+A sentinel lymph node biopsy is a test to determine whether microscopic amounts of melanoma (less than would show on any X-ray or scan) have spread to your lymph nodes.
+It's usually done by a specialist plastic surgeon, while you're under general anaesthetic.

 A combination of blue dye and a weak radioactive chemical is injected around your scar.
 This is usually done just before the wider area of skin is removed.
 The solution follows the same channels in the skin as any melanoma.

 The first lymph node the dye and chemical reaches is known as the "sentinel" lymph node.
 The surgeon can locate and remove the sentinel node, leaving the others intact.
 The node is then examined for microscopic specks of melanoma (this process can take several weeks).

 If the sentinel lymph node is clear of melanoma, it's extremely unlikely that any other lymph nodes are affected.
 This can be reassuring, because if melanoma reaches the lymph nodes, it's more likely to spread elsewhere.